open-sauced/intro/10-glossary.md

 ## Bug

-A bug refers is an error, flaw, or defect in code that impacts the proper functioning of the software.
-Open-source projects often rely on community contributions to identify and fix bugs.
+A bug refers to an error, flaw, or defect in code that adversely affects the proper functioning of the software.
+Open-source projects often depend on contributions from the community to identify and rectify these bugs.

 ## Quality Assurance